jtcurr/reactNativeApp/README.md

 # reactNativeApp
-A simple parking application build with react native
+A simple parking application built with react native